 Need something to put that Paleo Pepper Gravy over?
 Look no further these crunchy yet crumbly biscuits are totally Paleo and delicious at that.

 The greatest aspect of these biscuits is that they can be altered for any occasion or any meal.
 Let’s say you want a savory biscuit as a side for a meatloaf?
 Add some chives or sliced black olives (although, you may want to omit the honey).
 Want a sweet biscuit for that side of scrambled eggs?
 Add cinnamon or fresh muddled blueberries.

-- Lastly, drop large spoonfuls of dough mixture onto a flat baking sheet lined with parchment paper.
-Spread them out about 1 inch apart.
+Drop large spoonfuls of dough mixture onto a flat baking sheet lined with parchment paper.
+Spread them out about 1-inch apart.

 - The baking process may need to be repeated in order to cook up all of the biscuit mixture.
 Cooking time on second round may take less time due to the oven being warm for a longer period of time.
 Adjust accordingly so the biscuits do not burn.

 - These biscuits can be stored in an airtight container at room temperature for approximately 1 week.

 - For prolonged shelf life, keep in refrigerator no longer than 2 weeks or freeze them in a zip-close freezer bag for approximately 3 months.
 To reheat, simply remove from zip-close bag and reheat in the oven in a 325 F preheated oven for about 6 minutes.